Falconhurst42/QA-MClang/QA docs/TestingPlan.md

 # Code Reviews
 A single unified, but cursory code review of the MCLang source code was completed on 11/11, which yielded some additional insight into the workings of the product.
 In this meeting, each group member pre-selected a nd presented interesting functions from the code base, and the group discussed the details and vulernabilities of each section.
 Further code review is encouraged as group members build out additional tests.

-Test case reviews will be completed on 11/20 and 12/4 to allow group members to review and comment on the test cases created by other group members.
+Test case reviews will be completed on 12/4 to allow group members to review and comment on the test cases created by other group members.
 The goal of these reviews is to ensure a unified vision and quality across test suites and move towards a cohesive final product.
 Each review will consist of a candid report from each group member on the state and coverage of their tests, followed by a peer review of specific tests, and finally a discussion of future steps.

 <br/>